 Contact Terri Lange on 0417 075 008

-Adults with type 1 in Seymour and surrounding suburbs
+Individuals with type 1 in Portland and surrounds.

 Children and families in the west Gippsland area (Warragul)